amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 The solution
 ============

-To solve this, we built Proselint, a Python-based linter for prose.
-A linter is a computer program that, like a spell checker, scans through a document and analyses it and identified where it violates.
-Our goal with Proselint is to aggregate knowledge about best practices in writing and to make that knowledge immediately accessible to all authors in the form of a linter for prose.
-Proselint thus identifies violations of expert style and usage guidelines.
+To solve this problem, we built Proselint, a linter for English prose.
+A linter is a computer program that, like a spell checker, scans through a document and analyses it, identifying problems with its syntax or style.
+Our goal with Proselint is to aggregate knowledge about best practices in writing and to make that knowledge immediately accessible to authors in the form of a linter for prose.
+Proselint thus identifies violations of the style and usage guidelines that have been endorsed by experts.

-Proselint is open-source software released under the BSD license and works with Python 2 and 3.
-It runs efficiently as a command-line utility or editor plugin for SublimeText, vim, &c.
-It outputs advice in standard formats (e.g., JSON), integrating with Sublime Text, Atom, Vim, Emacs, and other editors and services.
-Though in its infancy – perhaps 2% of what it could be – Proselint already includes modules on a variety of usage problems: redundancy, jargon, illogic, clichés, sexism, misspelling, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, pretension, and more.
+Proselint is open-source software released under the BSD license and compatible with Python 2 and 3.
+It runs efficiently as a command-line utility or editor plugin for SublimeText, Atom, Emacs, vim, &c.
+It outputs advice in standard formats (e.g., JSON), allowing for integration with external services.
+Proselint includes modules on a variety of usage problems, including redundancy, jargon, illogic, clichés, sexism, misspelling, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, pretension, and more.

 Two views on proselint
 ======================